Birkenhead Street Railway

 The Birkenhead Street Railway Company was the first true street tramway in the British Isles, opening for business on the 30th August 1860.
 Whilst some have claimed this accolade for the 'Oystermouth Railway or Tram Road Company', which began carrying passengers on the 25th March 1807, this hardly qualifies as a street tramway, though it did eventually become one over a century later (the Swansea and Mumbles Railway).

-Train sold his interest in the BSRCo at the end of 1860, leaving the company to grapple with a legacy of hastily laid 'step' rails, over which they did not have exclusive usage rights.
-The latter was to have serious repercussions for the company, when in early 1862 a local omnibus proprietor — Thomas Evans — started to run vehicles (with flanged wheels) over the tracks, which somewhat surprisingly, led to the company granting him a lease to work the services!
-The company was however in poor health financially, and a failure to pay a fine — due to contempt of court — led to the tramcars being seized by the bailiff around the 5th August 1862, all services stopping as a consequence.
-After a short hiatus, during which the various parties evidently reach agreement, services were restarted on the 18th August, but were now worked by a Mr Charles Castle.
+The company's lack of exclusive rights to use the track was to have serious repercussions, when on the 30th January 1862 a local omnibus proprietor — Thomas Evans — started to run vehicles (with flanged wheels) over them.
+This led to all sorts of chaos, the company eventually dealing with the situation by granting Evans a lease to work the services from the 10th March 1862.
+However, the company was by now in financial difficulties, and a failure to pay a fine — due to contempt of court — led to the tramcars being seized by the bailiff, on or around the 5th August 1862, all services stopping as a consequence.
+After a short hiatus, during which the various parties evidently reached agreement, services were restarted on the 18th August, but were now worked by a new lessee, a Mr Charles Castle.

 Uniforms

-Although the opening year (1860) of the tramway is by definition 'early', it was not too early for the odd photograph to have been taken, especially as its opening was a historic event.
-The photograph below reveals that conductors were provided with single-breasted jackets bearing marked buttons (see link) and tall kepi-style caps; the latter appear to have carried a large badge (of unknown pattern).
+Although the opening year of the tramway was by definition 'early', it was not too early for the odd photograph to have been taken, especially as its opening was a historic event.
+The photograph below reveals that conductors were provided with single-breasted jackets bearing titled buttons (see link) and tall kepi-style caps; the latter appear to have carried a large badge (of unknown pattern).
 A wide diagonal leather strap — like a bandolier — was also worn, probably to carry a satchel or money bag.
 Staff working all Train's street railways are known to have worn uniforms (likened by contemporary commentators to those worn by the Rifle Brigade), and these were probably Oxford grey.

 Further reading